4 Ways to Cook for a Multiple Diet Household Without Losing your Mind

 Right now, you are probably thinking meal time is a struggle.
 “Damn.
 We are going to have make two meals for dinner now.”
 “How about…?
 No that has meat in it.
 Ok, umm, how about…?
 Nope, full of cheese.
 Umm, what about…?
 Crap, it has a chicken base.
-Is there anything in our fridge that is 100% vegan?”
+Is there anything in our fridge that is 100% plant-based?”

 I’m going to ask you to do some pretty weird stuff in a second so bear with me:

 Close your eyes.

 “It’s just food.”